Sparse Reduced-rank Regression Methods for Spatially Misaligned Data with Application to Spatial Transcriptomics: STARmap PLUS Alzheimer’s Disease Application

+Here, \(\widehat{\beta}_{l,c,t}\) is interpreted as a local kernel-weighted analogue of the ideal co-located regression coefficient.
+It summarizes the association between plaque size and the normalized expression of gene \(l\) of cell-type \(c\) at disease stage \(t\) conditioned on other genes of the same cell-type.
+A positive coefficient indicates that higher expression of gene \(l\) in proximal cells of type \(c\) is associated with larger plaque radius under the fitted kernel-weighted model, whereas a negative coefficient indicates association with smaller plaque radius.
+This interpretation is associational and should not be read as implying that any single nearby cell independently determines plaque size.

-For each cell type $c$ and time $t$, we summarize the overall strength of association between gene expression in cell type $c$ and the plaque size at time $t$ by $A_{c,t}=\|\beta_{\cdot c t}\|_2,$ the $\ell_2$ norm of all $p$ gene-effects.
-We summarize the averaged direction of association by $\bar \beta_{c,t} = p^{-1} \sum_{l=1}^p \beta(l,c,t),$ i.e., the mean gene effect across all $p$ genes for cell type $c$ at time $t$.
-At 8 months, $A_{c,t}$ is modest (Astrocyte: 2.30; Oligodendrocyte: 6.20; Microglia: 3.04), but it increases sharply by 13 months (Astrocyte: 19.40; Oligodendrocyte: 39.74; Microglia: 21.81), indicating substantially stronger plaque--expression associations over time.
+For each cell type $c$ and disease stage $t$, we summarize the overall magnitude of the estimated plaque-size association by $A_{c,t}=\|\beta_{\cdot c t}\|_2,$ the $\ell_2$ norm of $p$ gene-specific coefficients.
+We summarize the averaged signed direction by $\bar \beta_{c,t} = p^{-1} \sum_{l=1}^p \beta_{l,c,t},$ i.e., the mean gene effect across all genes.
+At 8 months, estimated association magnitudes $A_{c,t}$ is modest (Astrocyte: 2.30; Oligodendrocyte: 6.20; Microglia: 3.04), but it increases sharply by 13 months (Astrocyte: 19.40; Oligodendrocyte: 39.74; Microglia: 21.81), indicating substantially stronger plaque--expression associations over time.
 The signed means $\bar \beta_{c,t}$ are near zero at 8 months (Astrocyte: $-0.0049$, Oligodendrocyte $-0.0018$), while Microglia shows a small positive mean ($0.0285$), meaning that higher microglial gene expression tends to be associated with larger plaques on average at 8 months.
 By 13 months, the average effects are predominantly positive for Oligodendrocyte (0.0379) and especially Microglia (0.1536), while Astrocyte remains near zero (0.0017).
 Overall, these results point to strong, increasing plaque-proximal gene-expression effects in oligodendrocyte-lineage cells and microglia over time, with microglia showing the clearest positive directional signal at 13 months.